ScottLogic/blog/_posts/2025-07-09-making-digital-emissions-data-work-better.md

 This creates real problems.
 Companies can't easily compare their emissions with others in their industry.
 They can't automatically calculate emissions from their suppliers, or track their carbon reduction progress.
 Tools that could help track these commitments across the industry sectors simply can't work because the data isn't accessible.

-## Working with the Green Web Foundation
+## Working with Green Web Foundation

-We found the solution with [the Green Web Foundation](https://www.thegreenwebfoundation.org/) and their [carbon.txt](https://carbontxt.org/) project.
+We found the solution with [Green Web Foundation](https://www.thegreenwebfoundation.org/) and their [carbon.txt](https://carbontxt.org/) project.
 They had already figured out an important piece of the puzzle - where companies should put their sustainability data so others can find it easily.

 The carbon.txt approach is simple.
 Companies publish their sustainability information in a structured file at a predictable web address, like yourcompany.com/carbon.txt.
 This means anyone looking for that data knows exactly where to find it.